menu

 Demographics

-The per capita income in Greentown in 2022 was $29,964, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $119,856 for a family of four.
+The per capita income in Greentown in 2022 was $31,881, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $127,524 for a family of four.
 However, Greentown contains both very wealthy and poor people as well.

 The people who call Greentown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greentown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greentown include German, English, Irish, Scandinavian, and European.
+Important ancestries of people in Greentown include German, English, Irish, European, and Dutch.

 The most common language spoken in Greentown is English.
 Other important languages spoken here include Polish and Italian.